theresamaier/2022ws_do_tm/Blog_content.md

 As an example, let's take a look at GutHub here.
 This shows that a company that did not start exponentially has now become one of the top exponential companies.

+GitHub - GitHub has a Massive, Transformative Purpose (an MTP) they call “Social Coding”; it leverages its community, implements algorithms aggressively, and utilizes staff/assets on demand to scale past its organizational boundaries.
+Internally, they use OKR structures, experiment heavily, constantly take risks and are organized in autonomous team structures that heavily use social collaboration tools

-GitHub - An open source coding and collaboration tool and platform-  was founded by Chris Wanstrath, P.J.
+An open source coding and collaboration tool and platform-  was founded by Chris Wanstrath, P.J.
 Hyett and Tom Preston-Wernerin 2008.
 It is a social network for programmers in which people and their collaborations are central, rather than just the code itself.
 When a developer submits code to a GitHub project, that code is reviewed and commented upon by other developers, who also rate that developer.
 GitHub’s coding environment has instant messaging embedded within it, along with a distributed version control system (instead of a central code repository).
 In practice, what that means is you don’t need a server; you have everything you need locally, and can start coding without first needing to get permission.
 And you can do so anywhere, even offline.
 GitHub has successfully transformed the open source community by implementing virtually all of the ExO principles.

 In six years, the company has created a community of more than six million developers working collaboratively on more than fifteen million open source software projects.
 Even more important is that in Silicon Valley today, software developers’ hiring prospects and even salaries are largely determined by their individual ratings on GitHub.
 And because of the power and influence of that rating system, developers are constantly adding code to GitHub projects in order to boost their personal ratings.
 This secondary benefit further adds value to the community and the company.
 In short, GitHub is not only a great example of an Exponential Organization, but its product is also a powerful template for the ExO organizational model: collaborative, open, transparent, community-driven and peopled by staff well equipped and willing to self-select projects.
 It also offers 10x improvements across the board for different functions, jobs and departments.
 Bottom line: GitHub is an emergent organization driven by passion and purpose.

 Ismail, Salim; Malone, Michael S.; van Geest, Yuri.
 Exponential Organizations: Why new organizations are ten times better, faster, and cheaper than yours (and what to do about it) (pp. 166-167).
 Diversion Books.
 Kindle Edition.

 ### Large companies
+what is a large and established organization to do?
+Answer: Transform.
+Transformation isn’t easy, however.
+A big company is like a supertanker: it takes a long time to turn.
+Nonetheless, it can be done.

+identified four such strategies for large organizations to deploy in an accelerating business world while still keeping their core operational businesses intact:
+1. Transform leadership.
+a.
+Leadership qualitites – six traits charaterisitcs of ExO leaders
+i.
+Visionary Customer Advocate ii.
+Data driven Experimentalist iii.
+Optimistic Realist iv.
+Extreme Adaptability
+v.
+Radical Openess
+vi.
+Hyper-confident
+2. Partner with, invest in or acquire ExOs.
+3. Disrupt[X].
+a.	leverage disruptive technologies themselves.
+The key is for senior management to embrace the idea of radical change—towards new markets—and then reward that acceptance throughout the organization.
+We call this Disrupt[X], a process that involves three important steps:
+i.
+Inspire ExOs at the edge
+ii.
+Hire a Black Ops Team
+iii.
+Copy Google[X]
+iv.
+Partner with Accelerators, Incubators and Hackerspaces
+4. Implement ExO Lite internally.

 # Lets have a look on Google:

 On the other hand, Google’s intensive growth strategies help support the company in keeping its position as one of the most valuable brands in the world.
 For example, continuous improvement of products ensures that the business maintains its share of the online market.
 Through its generic strategy, the company has become a major player influencing the competitive landscape and development of the online advertising industry, as well as other that depend on the Internet.
 The combination of Google’s intensive strategies and its generic competitive strategy is effective in satisfying the firm’s needs for continued business growth and leadership in the global industry.

+For the first time ever, Unicorns/ExOs are leveraging this new scalability by pushing vital functions outside their core org structures, thus dropping the cost of supply exponentially.
+Google’s marginal cost to running an extra search query is almost zero.

+Experimentation:
+Google[X]-Labors zur Entwicklung neuer Produkte - Dabei konzentrieren sie sich nicht wie viele herkömmliche unternehmenslabore auf bestehende Märkte, sondern wollen völlig neue Märkte für das Unternehmen durch Ideen mit Mondscheinqualität ab (z.
+B. Lebensverlängerung, autonome Fahrzeuge, Google Glass, intelligente Kontaktlinsen, Project Loon usw.) schaffen.
+Die Einrichtung und Förderung des Labors zur Experimentieren und die Kernkompetenzen von Google im Bereich Information führen daher zu einer guten positionierung.

+Autonomie:
+m März 2009 gründete Bill Maris Google Ventures, den unternehmenseigenen Risikokapitalfonds von Google, mit einer Kapitalzusage von 100 Millionen Dollar.
+Heute, nach fünf Jahren, hat sich das Unternehmen zu einem der aktivsten und erfolgreichsten VCs entwickelt, mit sechzig Mitarbeitern (alle Partner) und 1,5 Milliarden Dollar unter Verwaltung.
+Das ist ein ExO-Schritt, der eine 15-fache Steigerung innerhalb von fünf Jahren bedeutet.
+Google Ventures hat bereits mehr als zwanzig erfolgreiche Exits durchgeführt und dabei Renditen erzielt, die weit über dem Marktdurchschnitt für Risikokapitalfonds liegen.
+Ein wesentliches Unterscheidungsmerkmal von Google Ventures ist der Einsatz von Datenanalysen und Algorithmen zur Beurteilung von Geschäften.
+Das Unternehmen beschäftigt sieben Datenwissenschaftler, die so viele Daten wie möglich sammeln und analysieren, bevor sie entscheiden, wo sie investieren.
+Maris sagte: "Wir haben Zugang zu den weltweit größten Datensätzen, die man sich vorstellen kann.
+Unsere Cloud-Computer-Infrastruktur ist die größte aller Zeiten. --> data driven
+Der Fonds verwendet OKRs, um den Fortschritt seiner Portfoliounternehmen zu verfolgen, und stützt sich dabei stark auf Echtzeit-Kennzahlen - alles wird quantifiziert

+Tatsächlich ist dies einer der größten Vorteile, die Google Ventures bietet: einzigartiger Zugang zu einigen der besten Ingenieure, Wissenschaftler und Technologen der Welt.
+Ein Community-Portal verbindet das GV-Team mit Google-Mitarbeitern und Kollegen aus anderen Portfolio-Unternehmen.
 ## Sources:
 Ismail, Salim; Malone, Michael S.; van Geest, Yuri.
 Exponential Organizations: Why new organizations are ten times better, faster, and cheaper than yours (and what to do about it) (p.
 13).
 Diversion Books.
 Kindle Edition.